It is a band of tough fibrous tissues that attach part of the liver to the abdominal wall and the diaphragm.

 The sclerotherapy process uses a blood clotting solution to inject into bleeding varicose veins.

-Do this to keep your liver working properly:
+Do this to keep your liver working correctly:

 - Avoid taking over-the-counter medications.
-Consult a doctor to make sure what kinds of medications should and shouldn’t be taken.
+Consult a doctor to determine what kinds of medicines should and shouldn’t be accepted.

 - Avoid using illegal drugs or alcohol.